ENCCS/julia-for-hpc/content/scientific-computing.rst

    - The definition of a model and access to its trainable parameters.
    - An optimiser that will update the model parameters appropriately.

-   First we import the required modules:
+   First we import the required modules and load the data:

    .. code-block:: julia

       using Flux
       using MLJ: partition, ConfusionMatrix

+      using PalmerPenguins
+      table = PalmerPenguins.load()
+      df = DataFrame(table)
+      dropmissing!(df)

    We can now preprocess our dataset to make it suitable for training a network: